 There a number of things you can do before your family member officially starts university to make sure they are as prepared as possible for their brand new adventure.

 Online registration and IT credentials

-Before your son or daughter arrives at Loughborough University, we expect them to register and to do this they need to retrieve their IT credentials.
-The online registration is completed when they have collected their student ID card from their hall of residence on their arrival day and the IT account will provide a Loughborough University email, username and password which will allow them to access their online student portal – which contains lots of useful information.
+Before arriving at Loughborough University, we expect all new students to register and to do this they need to retrieve their IT credentials.
+Their IT account will provide a Loughborough University email, username and password which will allow them to access their online student portal – which contains lots of useful information.
+The online registration is completed when they have collected their student ID card from their hall of residence on their arrival day.

-We created a full checklist of what they need to do before they arrive here.
+We created a full checklist of what they need to do before they arrive.

 Book an arrival slot

-This is the date which your son or daughter will move into their accommodation.
+This is the date which they will move into their accommodation.
 If you have not heard anything from the Student Accommodation Centre or you are unable to attend the date then please get in touch with us.